csoderberg/OSF-Curriculum/Documenting.md

 Now we want to start actually working on our project.
 We had previously already uploaded our materials, in this case our survey questionnaire, but now we need to make sure we upload our data.
 You always want to keep a copy of our complete, raw data file.
 Even if we end up doing a lot of data cleaning, or only using a subset of the datafile for our analyses, we want to keep a raw, untouched version of the data file to make sure we can always create our analyses from start to finish if we have to.
 So go ahead and name the data file accordingly and upload it to the appropriate section of you project.
 We also want to upload the data dictionary so we’ll always know what our variable names actually mean.

-### Activity
-Upload raw data file and data dictionary.
+> Activity: Upload raw data file and data dictionary.

-Now we want to start actually working on the project.
+>> Now we want to start actually working on the project.
 Before, I had you all develop research questions.
 I’m now going to give you some time to actually analyze the data to answer the research question you initially came up with.
 You can use whatever analysis software you like, just keep in mind that you need to document what you did, so you’ll either need to use a scripted language, like R or Python or SPSS or SAS and save the script so you can upload it, or write out a narrative description of what you did and upload that if you are using non-scripted software like excel.

-### Activity
-Have groups takes a first stab at their data analysis and upload the documentation of their analyses.
+>>> Have groups takes a first stab at their data analysis and upload the documentation of their analyses.

 Alright, so now we have the static version of all these different files, but in real research, things often change over time.
 We need a way to easily track those changes.
 This tracking of different versions of a file is usually called ‘version control’.
 Often times people have their own ad-hoc version control procedures, such as: